tvu25/MiniProj2_Oracle-for-Shor-s-algorithm/README.markdown

 ## Implementation Details

-The implementation is provided in the Python script `oracle_shors.py`.
+The implementation is provided in the file `Project2_Shor.ipynb`.
 The main function, `modular_mult_oracle(a, N)`, constructs the quantum circuit for the oracle.
 Two approaches are implemented:

 1. **Specialized Case (( N = 15 ))**: